Safety Security Force

-The Safety Security Force (警備隊, Kei Bitai), also known as the Coastal Security Force, was an organization under the jurisdiction of the National Safety Agency, and existed from 1 August 1952 to 30 June 1954 in Japan.
+The Safety Security Force (警備隊, Keibitai), also known as the Coastal Security Force, was an organization under the jurisdiction of the National Safety Agency, and existed from 1 August 1952 to 30 June 1954 in Japan.
 It was a maritime security agency established for the purpose of territorial waters security.
 It was the successor to the Maritime Safety Agency and the predecessor of the Maritime Self-Defense Force.

 According to Article 5, Paragraph 2 of the National Safety Agency Law (Law No. 265 of 1952), the National Safety Agency Secretary, Deputy Director, Secretariat and each bureau, Second Staff Supervision Department and Second Staff Chief were all stipulated to include units and other organizations under their supervision.

 History

 Background

 With the surrender of Japan on 2 September 1945, the Japanese army went through disarmament and was dissolved.
 In the Navy, the Imperial Japanese Navy General Staff was dissolved, and the Ministry of the Navy, which was the military administration department, was reduced and reorganized into the 2nd Ministry of Demobilization, which took over some operations such as demobilization and route enlightenment.
 Furthermore, with the progress of demobilization, in 1946, it was integrated with the 1st Ministry of Demobilization (Army Ministry), and the Demobilization Agency (2nd Demobilization Agency), which is an external agency of the Cabinet, and later under the direct control of the Prime Minister's Office.
 After that, it became a part of the Ministry of Health and Welfare (Demobilization Bureau).